By Gregg Hollmann, “Party Professional”

 Vinny loves his expanded office space!
 Key benefits include the ability to “create a buzz and an atmosphere.”
 This fun atmosphere for Cool Cat includes a receptionist booth decorated with a DJ facade, decorative lighting, festive music and an occasional appearance by the miniature poodle mascot.
 Even with Events by Cool Cat’s prices being about 40% higher than the local market average, some 80% of office visitors book on the spot.
 All guests, whether booking or not, receive a Cool Cat branded bottle of premium wine.

 Liotta says that maintaining an office legitimatizes a business and shows that a business is real.
 He shared a story about meeting with a wedding prospect at his office who did not sign up on the spot, stating that he had to meet with one other DJ before making a final decision.
-The next morning, the prospect called back Vinny to book his services, saying “that other DJ wanted to meet at a Dunkin’ Donuts, so I cancelled the appointment.
+The next morning, the prospect called back Vinny to book his services, saying “that other DJ wanted to meet at a Dunkin’ Donuts, so I canceled the appointment.
 Vinny, your business is the real deal.”
 Vinny also made an interesting point to DJs with this rhetorical question, “Do banquet managers visit prospective wedding clients at their homes?”

 With multiple offices, Cool Cat can have 5 consultations going on simultaneously.
 The office also includes a showroom to demo the company’s various sound and lighting options, making it much easier to sell these services.
 Having a local office also affords the company branding opportunities and top of mind awareness as residents drive by its office or see its vehicles around town.

 Chris Atwood’s company, Absolute Celebrations, has been making a big splash in the New Jersey market with its high-quality productions and fun DJs/Emcees.
 The company maintains an office space in a residential home.
-Key personnel maintain modestly sized personal offices.
+Key personnel maintains modestly sized personal offices.

 Atwood says that having an office allows him to manage his time better.
 Rather than traveling all over New Jersey to meet with clients and prospects, these parties now travel to him.
 Most wedding clients are agreeable to make the trip, and if they don’t care to visit the office, then a video conference can be arranged.
 Atwood points out that most engaged couples are living in apartments or modest homes, and don’t feel comfortable hosting home consultations.
 Mitzvah clients on the other hand generally have larger homes to host a consultation.
 For mitzvah clients, a home consultation may actually be preferable to accommodate the family’s busy schedule.